Scratch 2.0 Programming

 Visit the Chrome webstore to install the Hummingbird Connection App.

-Important note 1: Projects saved on a Chromebook will not work with the BirdBrain Robot server used on Windows, Mac, or Linux.
-If this is an issue, you can also install the Hummingbird Connection Chrome app on Windows, Mac, or Linux.
+Important note 1: Projects saved on a Chromebook will not work with the BirdBrain Robot server used on Windows or Mac.
+If this is an issue, you can also install the Hummingbird Connection Chrome app on Windows or Mac.

 Important note 2: If using the Chrome app on a Macbook running Mac OS 10.9 or later, keep some part of the Hummingbird Connection App visible on the desktop to prevent app nap.